Reduce, reuse and recycle

 Our approach

 The circular economy is a key principle of our approach.
-It is based on three principles, driven by design:
+It is based on key principles which are linked with design, system and behaviour change:

 • eliminate waste and pollution